intersystems-community/perftools-io-test-suite/README.md

 RanRead job 11742's 5 processes (62.856814 seconds) average response time = 1.23ms
 Calculated IOPS for RanRead job 11742 = 4065

 For RanWrite, each process attaches to a single ^RanWriteGlobal and writes multiple transactions to that Global and only that Global.
 The transaction length parameter is how many writes are performed by each job during each cycle, while the Hangtime parameter is the delay between transactions in milliseconds.
 In other words, if you have a transaction length of 50 and a hangtime of 2, each process will write 50 times as quickly as possible into its associated ^RanWriteGlobal, and then pause for 2 milliseconds, then repeat.
 Execute the Run method decreasing the Hangtime parameter and/or increasing the number of jobs.
 Those parameters are the primary drivers of IOPS for RanWrite.
-O

 <pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER>do ##class(PerfTools.RanWrite).Run("/ISC/tests/TMP",10,60,50,2))</pre>